 - 1. Initiate with simultaneous cards

-- 2. Establishment Questions
+- 2. Establish the Scope

 - 3. Draw Bonus Cards

 - 4. Take Turns and Actions

 - 5. Determine Outcome

 Step X. Initiation

 To challenge another player to a Throwdown, the procedure is as follows, with minor differences for pilots and Coach.